apacheignite/vertx-ignite/README.md

 mvn clean package -DskipTests
 ```

-If you want to build this cluster manager with specific Apache Ignite version:
+If you want to build this cluster manager with specific Apache Ignite version (1.5.0 or later):

 ```
 mvn clean package -Dignite.version=${version} -DskipTests
 ```

 ## Configuring cluster manager